Our broad approach to sustainability is consistent with the principles and requirements of a range of regulatory and voluntary commitments.

 the world, we contribute towards the achievement of the SDGs in three ways:

-- Secondly, through the use by our host governments of the taxes and royalties we pay.
+- Secondly, through the use by host governments of the taxes and royalties we pay, the direct and indirect employment of our workforce and our supply chain.

 - And thirdly, through our voluntary social investment.